 Older Americans Act

 For five decades, the OAA has been the foundation upon which the federal, state and local organizational infrastructure has developed, planned and delivered home and community-based services and supports to older adults and their caregivers.
-This infrastructure is defined in the Act as a national Aging Network that currently includes 56 state and territorial units on aging, more than 600 Area Agencies on Aging, upwards of 250 Title VI Native American aging programs, and the nearly 20,000 community service providers.
+This infrastructure is defined in the OAA as a national Aging Network that currently includes 56 state and territorial units on aging, more than 600 Area Agencies on Aging (AAAs), upwards of 260 Title VI Native American Aging Programs, and more than 20,000 community service providers.

-The Older Americans Act currently supports a wide array of programs and services, including information and referral, congregate and home-delivered meals, health and wellness programs, in-home care, transportation, elder abuse prevention, caregiver support and adult day care.
+The OAA currently supports a wide array of programs and services, including information and referral, congregate and home-delivered meals, health and wellness programs, in-home care, transportation, elder abuse prevention, caregiver support and adult day care.